 Positioning the quickdraw and clipping the rope

 Clipping a carabiner or quickdraw is a basic technique associated with the progression of a climber.
 At first glance, nothing too complicated.
 In detail, though, there are many aspects to consider in order to move quickly and surely: in particular, placement of the quickdraw into the bolt in relation to the rope, and methods of clipping the rope.
 For example, when clipping a half rope in the middle of a crux with a small carabiner, good clipping skills are a must...
-Here are some tips for making life easier and climbing in peace.
+Here are some tips for making life easier and your climbing smoother.

 1. Quickdraw positioning